arohit-talari/venturo-electronics-analysis/README.md

 **Mobile Overtook Desktop in 2024 and Widened Its Lead in 2025 — A Four-Year Channel Reversal**
 - Desktop held **58%** of order volume in 2022; by 2025, mobile reached **58%** — a precise four-year inversion.
 The shift was progressive: desktop maintained a majority share through 2023 (52/48) before mobile crossed over in **2024** (53/47) and widened its lead in 2025 (58/42).
-- The marketing channel mix was flat across all four years — social media anchored **~46%** of orders as the dominant acquisition channel, while email served as the primary retention and lifecycle channel throughout.
+- The marketing channel mix was flat across all four years.
+Social media anchored **~46%** of orders as the dominant acquisition channel, while email served as the primary retention and lifecycle channel throughout.
 - With mobile now driving the majority of transactions, checkout flow, payment experience, and page performance are baseline operational requirements — any friction directly impacts the majority of revenue.

 <h3 align="center">Product Performance</h3>